05 Feb Taoist Meditation: Living in Harmony with the Tao

 Selection of Taoist Meditation Methods

-Visualization Practice
+1. Visualization Practice

 One common Taoism meditation method is a visualization practice.
 After you’ve gotten yourself into a proper position and have started breathing, begin at your head and focus on releasing the tension down your body until you reach your feet.
 Take note of areas that are tight or have pain.
-It helps to visualize these are dark spots.
+It helps to visualize these as dark spots.
 To bring in energy, imagine that your breath is taking in light that envelops your body, dissolving these dark areas.
 Then, as you breathe out, let the pain and stress flow out of you as a dark mist.

 Others claim that the color of the light can change the focus of the meditation, that certain ailments are best treated by imagining different colors of light.
 For example, green is said to help with anxiety.
 When you are finished, it is helpful to imagine your body as cleansed.

-The Energy Ball Visualization
+2. The Energy Ball Visualization

 Meditators are typically instructed to focus on the lower dantian, although women will sometimes put their focus higher, in the middle dantian, which is located between the breasts.
 Some people like to visualize a ball of energy at these points, choosing a size that feels right to you.
 Let this energy ball slowly flow up and down your body, cleansing your body as it moves.
 When finished, let it rest once again at the starting point and allow the energy to emanate to your heart.

-Emptiness Practice
+3. Emptiness Practice

 Another common Taoist meditation method is an emptiness practice.
 It follows a similar beginning to those listed above, but it diverges after a scan of the body.
 Instead of focusing on energy, try to focus on the idea of emptiness.
 Purge the mind of all thoughts and feelings.
 Just visualize there being a void of the mind.